 7 High-Demand Jobs in the Next 10 Years

 When you are looking for career opportunities, choose the ones that are high in demand and have a promising future.
 Here are the top 7 high-demand jobs in the next 10 years.

 1. Solar Photovoltaic Technicians

 As the world continues to substitute traditional sources of energy with sustainable sources, the demand for solar photovoltaic technicians continues to rise steadily, creating great employment opportunities.
 These technicians are mainly responsible for installing, troubleshooting, and repairing solar panel systems.
-These power systems are installed on residential houses, commercial buildings, and other locations.
+These power systems are installed in residential houses, commercial buildings, and other locations.

 The employment of solar photovoltaic technicians, commonly referred to as PV installers, is expected to grow by 63 percent between 2022 and 2028.
-But the long-term outlook of this industry is largely dependent on the cost, advancement of PV panels, and government incentives.
+However the long-term outlook of this industry is largely dependent on the cost, advancement of PV panels, and government incentives.
 This job requires you to have a high school diploma or equivalent and moderate-term training and experience.

 2. Wind Turbine Maintenance Experts

 The current push for sustainable energy has led to a steady increase in the demand for wind turbine experts.
 These experts are supposed to install, repair, and service wind turbines.
 Experts predict that this industry will grow by 57 percent from 2022 to 2028.